Lexogen-Tools/idemux/README.rst

     sample_3,AAACTAACTGTC,CCCATCCATGTA,AAACTAACTGTC

-A sample sheet consists out of 4 columns and  always needs to start with the header illustrated above. 'sample_name' values will be used as output file names, while the sequences specified in i7,i5 & i1 will be used for demultiplexing.
+A sample sheet consists of 4 columns and  always starts with the header illustrated above.
+'Sample_name' values will be used as output file names, while the sequences specified in i7,i5 & i1 will be used for demultiplexing.

 Therefore, only specific, unique unambiguous combinations of sample names and barcodes are allowed.
-This means using duplicated or ambiguous combinations will result in a thrown error.
+This means using duplicated or ambiguous combinations will result in an error.
 However, idemux will do its best to tell you where the problem lies, once this happens.

 |